What the Ombudsman can and can’t do

 The jurisdiction of the Ombudsman is limited to the functions outlined above.
 The Ombudsman can’t:

 - Deal with enquiries or complaints that fall outside of the Ombudsman’s jurisdiction.
-This includes complaints from members of the public or family members’ matters.
+This includes complaints from members of the public, MOD Civil Servants or family members of Service personnel.

 - Investigate alleged maladministration if the Service complaint has not been finally determined.